walmartlabs/thorax/README.md

 Override this function with your own logging / debugging handler. `name` will be the event name where the error was thrown.

-# Error Codes

-## button-trigger

-`button` helper must have a method name as the first argument or a 'trigger', or a 'method' attribute specified.

-## link-href

-`link` helper requires an href as the first argument or an `href` attribute.

-## collection-element-helper

-`collection-element` helper must be declared inside of a `CollectionView`

-## super-parent

-Cannot use `super` helper when parent has no name or template.

-## view-helper-hash-args

-Hash arguments are not allowed in the `view` helper as templates should not introduce side effects to view instances.

-## layout-element-helper

-`layout-element` helper must be used within a `LayoutView`.

-## mixed-fetch

-Both `set` and `reset` were passed to `fetch`, must use one or the other.

-## nested-render

-`render` was called which triggered an event handler which in turn called `render`.
-Infinite recursion was halted.

-## handlebars-no-data

-Handlebars template compiled without data, use: Handlebars.compile(template, {data: true})